 The snorkelling was just ok.
 I have snorkelled in many spots all over the world and I didn’t find that this snorkelling was anything exceptional.
 However, that does not diminish how much we enjoyed the boat, the crew, relaxing on the deck, and swimming in the Red Sea.

 Yes.
 We very much welcomed the relaxing day on the boat and on the water.
 Later, we sat by the pool and enjoyed delicious cocktails.

 Having said that, you need to manage your expectations.
 This is still a developing resort town.
 Further, I would not give up any of our experiences in Petra, Wadi Rum or Dana Biosphere Reserve in exchange for time in Aqaba Jordan.
 If you can’t “do it all” in Jordan, then this would be one of the days that I would exclude.
-For more information about our time exploring Petra, both during the day and at night (a magical experience), please read Petra Half Day Tour: Was It Enough? and Petra By Night: Secret Tips For A Magical Night.
+For more information about our time exploring Petra, both during the day and at night (a magical experience), please read Petra Jordan: Why A Half Day Is Enough and Petra By Night: Crucial Tips For A Magical Night.

 Later in this blog, I will discuss our time at the Dead Sea.
 Without getting into too much detail right now (more information follows below), I did prefer our time in Aqaba on the Red Sea to our time at the Dead Sea.
 Accordingly, if you had to choose between more time in Aqaba or the Dead Sea, I would definitely pick Aqaba Jordan.